Foreword

 The first step is to make a panel for the comic.
 Following the style of my comic, I use for that a rectangle with rounded corners colored in a light blue gradient.

 So let's do the ship!
-For the geeky feel I want to make it look like the Millennium Falcon, so I start with a circle, made with the ellipses tool while keeping the Ctrl key pressed.
+For the geeky feel I want to make it look like the Millennium Falcon,

 And a second, slightly smaller, circle